ctfdavis/use-next-query-params/README.md

             // note that the return type here can be `undefined` or `null` if `optional` or `nullable` is set to true
             deserialize: (value: string | string[]): string => {
                 // Do something with the value
-                // Typically, you would parse the value from the url query to the desired state return value;
+                // Typically, you would parse the value from the URL query to the desired state return value;
             },
             // optional; if you provide a custom `serialize` function, you should also provide a